 Immediately after the German gas attack at Ypres, France and Britain began developing their own chemical weapons and gas masks.
 With the Germans taking the lead, an extensive number of projectiles filled with deadly substances polluted the trenches of World War I. Mustard gas, introduced by the Germans in 1917, blistered the skin, eyes, and lungs, and killed thousands.
 Military strategists defended the use of poison gas by saying it reduced the enemy’s ability to respond and thus saved lives in offensives.
 In reality, defenses against poison gas usually kept pace with offensive developments, and both sides employed sophisticated gas masks and protective clothing that essentially negated the strategic importance of chemical weapons.

 The United States, which entered World War I in 1917, also developed and used chemical weapons.
 Future president Harry S. Truman was the captain of a U.S. field artillery unit that fired poison gas against the Germans in 1918.
 In all, more than 100,000 tons of chemical weapons agents were used in World War I, some 500,000 troops were injured, and almost 30,000 died, including 2,000 Americans.

 Since World War II, chemical weapons have only been used in a handful of conflicts–the Yemeni conflict of 1966-67, the Iran-Iraq War of 1980-88–and always against forces that lacked gas masks or other simple defenses.
 In 1990, the United States and the Soviet Union signed an agreement to cut their chemical weapons arsenals by 80 percent in an effort to discourage smaller nations from stockpiling the weapons.
 In 1993, an international treaty was signed banning the production, stockpiling (after 2007), and use of chemical weapons.
-It took effect in 1997 and has been ratified by 128 nations.
+It took effect in 1997.